FreakC-Foundation/FreakC/TUTORIAL.md

 	lcall[] label_name

-call[] can also targets file, while lcall[] can only targets label/function.
+call[] can also targets file, while lcall[] can only targets label.
 For example, you can execute files like this:

 	call[] file_name